jjiunnbeh/RentLah/README.md

   <img src="./frontend/src/assets/firebase.png" alt="Firebase logo" style="width: 100px; height: 50px;"/>
   <img src="./frontend/src/assets/git.png" alt="git logo"style="width: 50px; height: 50px;"/>
 </p>

+## Problem Statement:

+The high cost of property ownership in Singapore presents a significant barrier for young adults, particularly those between the ages of 22 and 29.
+This economic reality makes homeownership an unattainable goal for many in this age group, leading to a substantial increase in reliance on the rental market.

+## App purpose:

+Our app is targeting young adults in the age group of 22 to 35.
+We understand the difficulties that they face in securing affordable housing in Singpapore.
+The Smart Nation Initiative aims to utilize technology to empower Singapore's citizens.
+Our app, RentLah! embodies this vision by leveraging technology to address the specific challenge young adults nowadays face.
+RentLah! provides a user friendly platform that will streamline the rental process, making it easier for our users to find a perfect place they can call home in Singapore.

 To run this web applicaton, clone this file, then cd into your working directory: